Canada’s 2025 G7 Summit

 Kananaskis park access

-During the G7 Summit, certain areas in Kananaskis may experience closures or restricted access.
+Certain areas in Kananaskis may still be experiencing closures or restricted access.

 For the latest updates on trail conditions and park access, visit the Alberta Parks and 511 Alberta.